svaarala/duktape/doc/json.rst

 Function representation
 -----------------------

-It would be possible to serialize a function into actual Ecmascript function syntax.
+It would be possible to serialize a function into actual ECMAScript function syntax.
 This has several problems.
 First, sometimes the function source may not be available; perhaps the build strips source code from function instances to save space, or perhaps the function is a native one.
 Second, the result is